Teen who killed elderly Waterloo woman in 1993 granted work release

 It wasn’t immediately clear when the transition would take place or where Veal would be serving work release.

-Veal has been in prison since 1995 and has been housed at the Iowa Correctional Institution for Women in Mitchellville.
+Veal has been in prison since 1995, housed at the Iowa Correctional Institution for Women in Mitchellville.

 Support Local Journalism